TenScoops/LifeXP/README.md

 ## Synopsis

-LifeXP is a personal growth companion.
-By blending gamification with tools that support your emotional and physical well-being, LifeXP turns productivity into a journey of self-care and improvement.
+LifeXP combines gamification with tools for emotional well-being and personal growth.
+By combining game-like features with resources for self-improvement, it provides a unique way to track and enhance both mental and physical health.
+The app makes self-care engaging and effective, helping users see real progress in their personal development.

 ## Setup
 First clone or download the file